 It is the responsibility of the traveller to gather information about and obtain required travel documents, visas and travel authorizations (as applicable) needed for entry into the destination country.
-This includes, but is not limited to, ESTA for travel to the USA, eTA for travel to Canada and eTV for travel to India.
+This includes, but is not limited to, ESTA for travel to the USA and eTA for travel to Canada.

 Travelling to the USA?
-It is a requirement of the US Department of Homeland Security for all passengers eligible to travel under the Visa Waiver Program to apply for an Electronic System Travel Authorisation (ESTA).
+It is a requirement of the US Department of Homeland Security for all passengers to have a valid visa, or for those eligible to travel under the Visa Waiver Program, to apply for an Electronic System Travel Authorisation (ESTA).

 Passengers travelling to Canada must apply for an Electronic Travel Authorization (eTA).
 This includes those with a study/work permit.
 Exceptions include Canadian citizens or dual Canadian citizens, Canadian permanent residents, or U.S. citizen.
 (However, lawful permanent residents of the U.S. need an eTA if travelling by air.)
 We always recommend getting an eTA before booking your flight to Canada.